Magic-Dev-Community/mgWebClient-HandsOn-Course/L01-L09-Creating-SPA-Project/README.md

 Lesson 8:

-Replace the Login code section has inconsistent naming for the login.component.html content - magic field names should be prefixed with V_ such as V_vUser - while that looks poor, it's V_ in the typescript together with the usual vName format for vituals in Magic.
+The "Replace the Login" code section has inconsistent naming for the login.component.html content - magic field names should be prefixed with V_ such as V_vUser - while that looks a little strtange, it's V_ in the typescript together with the usual vName format for virtuals in Magic.

 Lesson 9: